 Induced polarization (IP), resistivity and ground magnetic surveys were carried out during October, 1996 over a part of the Cinderella-Chase Grid within the Jesse Creek property located to the immediate north and west of the town of Merritt within the Nicola Mining Division of B.C.
+The survey was expanded in May, 1997 to include more of the Cinderella-Chase grid and three lines on the Mike grid.

 The terrain of the property is varies from steep to fairly level.
 Access from Merritt is excellent to many parts of the property which is covered by a series of old mining and logging roads.